 On a beautiful summer evening when the tide is high we feature the Commodore’s Dock Party.
 As the name implies, folks gather on the floats to sip, sup, and discuss philosophy.

-October brings the Volunteer Appreciation Night, when we recognize all those who have contributed time and talent during the year to make our races, cruises, and other events successful.
+Fall brings the Volunteer Appreciation Night, when we recognize all those who have contributed time and talent during the year to make our races, cruises, and other events successful.

 The Annual Meeting takes place in early December.
 Members elect officers, vote on dues and other charges for the year ahead, and conduct other business as necessary.